ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/aws_deployment.md

 You can deploy Redis on AWS Graviton processors using Terraform and Ansible.

-In this topic, you will deploy Redis on a single AWS EC2 instance, and in the next topic you will deploy Redis on a single Azure instance.
+In this section, you will deploy Redis on a single AWS EC2 instance.

 If you are new to Terraform, you should look at [Automate AWS EC2 instance creation using Terraform](/learning-paths/server-and-cloud/aws/terraform/) before starting this Learning Path.